 Step 1: Write a Report According to Your Purpose

 Why do you need a narrative report in the first place?
 So are you creating an OJT narrative report, a weekly business narrative report, or maybe a seminar narrative report?
-Stick to your purpose so you won’t lose track of how to make the report.
+Stick to your statement of purpose so you won’t lose track of how to make the report.
 That is because one type of narrative report doesn’t always work for all functions.
 Be specific instead.

 Step 2: Begin Brainstorming Ideas